dtcenter/MET/docs/Users_Guide/config_options.rst

 * The "poly" entry contains a comma-separated list of files that define verification masking regions.
-These masking regions may be specified in two ways: as a lat/lon polygon or using a gridded data file such as the NetCDF output of the Gen-Vx-Mask tool.
+These masking regions may be specified in two ways: in an ASCII file containing lat/lon points defining the mask polygon, or using a gridded data file such as the NetCDF output of the Gen-Vx-Mask tool.

-* An ASCII file containing a lat/lon polygon.
+  Some details for each of these options are described below:

-  * The file must contain a name for the region followed by the latitude (degrees north) and longitude (degrees east) for each vertex of the boundary.
+  * If providing an ASCII file containing the lat/lon points defining the mask polygon, the file must contain a name for the region followed by the latitude (degrees north) and longitude (degrees east) for each vertex of the polygon.
     The values are separated by whitespace (e.g. spaces or newlines), and the first and last polygon points are connected.
     The general form is "poly_name lat1 lon1 lat2 lon2... latn lonn".